HackerYou/spotify-oauth-proxy/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is a deployable server that allows you to use the Spotify Authorization Code Flow to create an application with the need to build your own server.
+This is a deployable server that allows you to use either the Spotify Authorization Code Flow or Client Credentials Flow, or both, to create an application with the need to build your own server.

 Key | Value
 ---  | ---